youmikoh/rails7_sample_app/README.md

+# Youmi on Rails for Hackdays 33

+Deployed on fly.io https://rails7-tutorial.fly.dev/

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial

 This is the sample application for the
 [*Ruby on Rails Tutorial: